 7 Some of these assumptions have changed as the Airport Plan has been developed.
-None of the changes to the assumptions in the proposed Airport layouts, such as the reduction in runway length from 4,000 m to 3,700m and increase in runway separation from 1,525 m to 1,900 m, are considered material to the findings and results of Airservices Australia.
-8 Movement numbers are runway-specific and will require further consideration of the implication or limitations of airspace management within the Sydney
+None of the changes to the assumptions in the proposed Airport layouts, such as the reduction in runway length from 4,000 m to 3,700m and increase in runway separation from 1,525 m to 1,900 m, are considered material to the findings and results of Airservices Australia material to the findings and results of Airservices Australia.